 The New York State Department of Motor Vehicles (DMV) reports that in 2019, there were 5,246 alcohol-related crashes resulting in 285 fatalities and 4,191 injuries.
 Of these crashes, 2,528 resulted in property damage only.

-New York law states that it is illegal for a person to operate a motor vehicle with a BAC level of 0.08% or higher.
-According to Section 1192 of the New York Vehicle and Traffic Law, violators can face penalties such as fines, license suspension, and even jail time depending on the circumstances of the offense.
+New York law makes it illegal for a person to operate a motor vehicle with a BAC level of 0.08% or higher.
+According to Section 1192 of the New York Vehicle and Traffic Law, violators can face penalties such as fines, license suspension, and even jail time, depending on the circumstances of the offense.

 Zero Tolerance Law: In New York, drivers under the age of 21 who are found to have a blood alcohol concentration (BAC) of 0.02 or higher can be charged with driving while ability impaired (DWAI).